julien6387/supvisors/docs/configuration.rst

 ``addresses``

-    This element gives the list of nodes where the process can be started.
+    This element gives the list of nodes where the program can be started.
 The node names are to be taken from the ``address_list`` defined in `rpcinterface extension point`_ or from the declared `Node aliases`_, and separated by commas.
 Special values can be applied.